 Early Beginner Music Classes in Charlotte and Waxhaw

 Classes are grouped by age for ages 18 month through age 6.
-For a limited time, we are offering a free no-obligation trial lesson and FREE materials!
+For a limited time.

 Music FunTime is an innovative and proven early childhood curriculum, for toddlers, preschooler, and young children ages 18 months to 6 years.
 Our program is based on Johns-Hopkins Research that children 10 and under can learn to read music notation and symbols, play instruments, while fostering their ability to grasp math and science as they develop.